 Tooth analysis of individuals that carried a variant of one of the keratin genes showed a reduction of enamel hardness and an altered enamel structure.
 Results of the study indicated that abnormal keratin gene structure associated with hair disorders may also be a major factor in the development of caries.
 It compromises the integrity of the tooth enamel.

 The Genetics of Tooth Decay

-An astonishing 60 percent of tooth decay risk may be related to genetics, according to Dr Mary Marazita, director of the Center for Craniofacial and Dental Genetics at the University of Pittsburgh School of Dental Medicine.
+An astonishing 60 percent of tooth decay risk may be related to genetics.
+This is according to Dr Mary Marazita, director of the Center for Craniofacial and Dental Genetics at the University of Pittsburgh School of Dental Medicine.
 Her interview appeared in a 2014 article in CNN.
 She described five factors that are genetically related to decay.

 Preference for sweets:

 Our diets play an important role in oral health.
 People who refrain from sugary and processed foods tend to have lower rates of tooth decay and gum disease.
 Sugary foods and drinks cause higher levels of acidity in the mouth.
 This will directly lead to erosion of enamel.
 Our preference for sweets is partly informed by certain gene variants.
 So is a preference for acidic foods.
 Acids in prolonged contact with the surfaces of the teeth will cause enamel erosion.

 Our genes determine our height, hair color, tooth color, and yes, enamel size and strength.
 The hardness of enamel varies from person to person, and most of that variation can be attributed to our genes.
 Weak enamel does run in families but it plays only a very minor part in getting cavities.
 Certainly you should ask your dentist about fluoride treatments for your children and what toothpaste you should use.

 Enamel hypoplasia is a failure of the outside layer of your teeth to fully mineralize during the development.
 This can occur in both baby and adult teeth.
 These teeth are more prone to decay.